predssj4/ResponseCreator/README.md

-# ResponseCreator 0.1.1

 # Purpose
 This package has been created to standardize communication way between ASP.NET Core WebAPI and SPA clients like Vue, React or Angular.

 **How does it work**
+During processing your request you are able to store all importnat informations about reuest processing result.
 IReaponseCreator generates unified response metadata that contains serveral properties like:

     ValidationResults - Any errors about sent input to the server.
 If input (from request) is invalid this object will contain all validation information.
     Messages - Business messages that are catched during request processing TimeStamp - Response creation time
     Status - Clear response with request status
     Data - Action response for futher processing at the client side.

+And then it will be passed to client.

    **How to use**